 Depression Screening Online

-There is an anonymous on-line screening tool.
-If you think that you or a family member may be experiencing depression follow the link and answer the questions.
-If it turns out that you or they are experiencing depression, know that help is available and it may come in many forms.
-Counselling, psychotherapy, medication and stress management techniques have all been found to be effective in managing the symptoms of depression.
-Help is available.
+There are several anonymous on-line screening tools for Depression.
+If you think that you or a family member may be experiencing Depression follow the link and answer the questions.
+If it turns out that you or they are experiencing Depression, know that help is available and it may come in many forms.
+Counselling, psychotherapy, medication and stress management techniques have all been found to be effective in managing the symptoms of Depression.

 Depression Screening On-Line – http://www.mentalhealthscreening.org/screening/Welcome.aspx

-Beverly’s Hot Tip For National Depression Screening Day:
+Beverly’s 5 Tips For National Depression Screening Day:

 - Don’t let fear, shame or guilt prevent you from getting the help that you deserve.

 - Talk to your doctor if you are concerned – use the on-line screening tool to help you explain how and what you are experiencing.

 - Keep an open mind.
 Treatment for depression make take a long time and the best treatment option may take time to find and to have full impact.
 Just because the treatment doesn’t work right away, doesn’t mean that it won’t work at all.